learn-co-curriculum/dsc-cross-validation-lab/README.md

 y = preprocessed['SalePrice_log']
 ```

-### Train-test split
+## Train-Test Split

-Perform a train-test split with a test set of 20%.
+Perform a train-test split with a test set of 20% and a random state of 4.

 ```python